Wales make two changes to face England

 Hannah Bluck replaces centre Kerin Lake who has an ankle injury.

-Wing Lowri Norkett replaces Carys Williams-Morris, who is away playing for the RAF in the Inter Services rugby championship.
+Wing Lowri Norkett comes in for Carys Williams-Morris, who is away playing for the RAF in the Inter Services rugby championship.

 Uncapped backrower Bryonie King comes into the matchday squad among the replacements.